f3-factory/F3com-data/development/main.md

 ## About

-The Fat-Free Framework is an open source PHP framework, written by Bong Cosca in 2009.
+The Fat-Free Framework is an open source PHP framework, written by Bong Cosca from 2009 to now.
 The philosophy behind the framework and its approach to software architecture is towards minimalism in structural components, avoiding application complexity and striking a balance between code elegance, application performance and programmer productivity.
 The Fat-Free PHP Framework is engineered specifically with usability and user experience as its primary design goals.
 Out comes a full-featured toolkit for web artisans, that will make your daily work a lot easier, no matter if you're a beginner or expert.

-**Now version 3 is here!** &nbsp; &nbsp; &nbsp; [CHANGELOG.txt](https://github.com/bcosca/fatfree/blob/master/lib/changelog.txt)
+**Now version 3.2 is here!** &nbsp; &nbsp; &nbsp; [CHANGELOG.txt](https://github.com/bcosca/fatfree/blob/master/lib/changelog.txt)

 The latest official release marks another major milestone in the development of the Fat-Free Framework.
-Packed with exciting new features and outstanding documentation that took several months to develop and refine, the new version is finally available for download.
-The code base has been rewritten from the ground up to provide enterprise-class architecture and performance but with the same user-friendly features and lightweight footprint.
+Packed with exciting new features and outstanding documentation that consumed significant time and effort to develop and refine, version 3.2 is finally [available for download](https://github.com/bcosca/fatfree/archive/master.zip "Download the latest release").
+This edition is packed with a bunch of new usability and security features.

+F3 has a stable enterprise-class architecture.
+Unbeatable performance, user-friendly features and a lightweight footprint.
+What more can you ask for?

 It is highly recommended that experienced users develop new applications with this version to take advantage of the latest features and the numerous significant improvements.

 ## Fair Licensing